-- 4.3.3.3 As defined in this Contract, certain populations have priority to receive services. - 4.3.4 Meeting the eligibility requirements under this Contract does not guarantee the Individual will receive a non-crisis behavioral health service.
-Services other than Behavioral Health Crisis Services and ITA-related services are contingent upon Available Resources as managed by the Contractor. - 4.3.5 Eligibility functions may be done by the Contractor or delegated to providers.
-If delegated to providers, the Contractor shall monitor the providers' use of such protocols and ensure appropriate compliance in determining eligibility. - 4.3.5.1 The Contractor shall develop eligibility data collection protocols for providers to follow to ensure that the provider checks the individual's Medicaid eligibility prior to providing a service and captures sufficient demographic, financial, and other information to support eligibility decisions and reporting requirements. - 4.3.5.2 At HCA's direction, the Contractor shall participate with the regional IMC MCOs in a regional initiative to develop and implement consistent protocols to determine clinical or program eligibility for the non-crisis Behavioral Health services. - 4.3.5.3 The Contractor shall participate in developing protocols for individuals with frequent eligibility changes.
-The protocols will address, at a minimum, coordination with the AH-IMC MCOs, referrals, reconciliations, and potential transfer of GFS/FBG funds to promote Continuity of Care for the individual.
+- 4.3.4 The Contractor shall ensure that FBG funds are used only for services to Individuals who are not enrolled in Medicaid, or for services that are not covered by Medicaid, as outlined in Section 18, Federal Block Grants (FBG). - 4.3.5 Meeting the eligibility requirements under this Contract does not guarantee the Individual will receive a non-crisis behavioral health service.
+Services other than Behavioral Health Crisis Services and ITA-related services are contingent upon Available Resources as managed by the Contractor. - 4.3.6 Eligibility functions may be done by the Contractor or delegated to providers.
+If delegated to providers, the Contractor shall monitor the providers' use of such protocols and ensure appropriate compliance in determining eligibility. - 4.3.6.1 The Contractor shall develop eligibility data collection protocols for providers to follow to ensure that the provider checks the Individual's Medicaid eligibility prior to providing a service and captures sufficient demographic, financial, and other information to support eligibility decisions and reporting requirements. - 4.3.6.2 At HCA's direction, the Contractor shall participate with the regional IMC MCOs in a regional initiative to develop and implement consistent protocols to determine clinical or program eligibility for the non-crisis Behavioral Health services. - 4.3.6.3 The Contractor shall participate in developing protocols for Individuals with frequent eligibility changes.
+The protocols will address, at a minimum, coordination with the AH-IMC MCOs, referrals, reconciliations, and potential transfer of GFS/FBG funds to promote Continuity of Care for the Individual.
 Any reconciliation will occur at a frequency determined by HCA, but no less than semiannually, with potential for up to monthly reconciliations in the last quarter of the allocation year.